rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 ### PKIoverheid
 In case the Relying Party and OpenID Provider are not operated under responsibility of the same organization, each party MUST use PKIoverheid certificates with OIN.

-The PKIoverheid certificate MUST be included as a <code>x5c</code> parameter.
+The PKIoverheid certificate MUST be included as a `x5c` parameter.
-The <code>x5c</code> parameter MUST be included as a list (array) of X509 certificate(s), as Base64 DER encoded PKIoverheid certificate(s).
+The `x5c` parameter MUST be included as a list (array) of X.509 certificate(s), as Base64 DER encoded PKIoverheid certificate(s).
 The first certificate MUST be the Client's certificate, optionally followed by the rest of that certificate's chain.
-The jwks structure MUST include the public key parameters with the same values of the corresponding X509 certificate included as <code>x5c</code>, as per [RFC7517] §4.7.
+The jwks structure MUST include the public key parameters with the same values of the corresponding X.509 certificate included as `x5c`, as per [RFC7517] §4.7.

+### JWKS

 **/iGov-NL**